aryamankukal/aryamankukal/README.md

 ## Hi there, I'm Aryaman! 👋

-I'm a Data Science and Computer Science student at UC Berkeley, passionate about building impactful and scalable AI systems—especially at the intersection of NLP, LLM infra, and agentic workflows.
-I love turning technical ideas into polished tools that solve real-world problems.
+I'm a Data Science and Computer Science student at UC Berkeley.

+I'm currently at Medoh building high‑performance search and personalization systems to digitize and scale the doctor–patient experience.

+I'm interested in applied NLP, LLM infrastructure, and clever, intuitive interfaces.

+You can find my previous experience on Linkedin and my work on Github.

+Reach out at aryamankukal [at] berkeley [dot] edu.

+When I'm not building, you'll find me with my dog Astro, trying an ethnic food spot, writing, at a concert, in the gym, or on a late‑night drive blasting R&B.

 ---

 ### 🧠 About Me

 - 🛠️ **Currently working on**:
-  - Studying RAG, AI agents, and open-source LLM pipelines
+  - **Medoh Health** → Building an LLM-powered semantic search system (embeddings, pgvector, caching, personalization)
+  - **FHL Vive Center @ UC Berkeley** → Research assistant on TAI Team, developing an LLM-powered educational agent for Berkeley courses (RAG + orchestration)
-  - Contributing to GTM agent infrastructure at [Dhisana AI](https://github.com/dhisana-ai) as an open-source developer
+  - **Dhisana AI** → Contributing to GTM agent infrastructure as an open-source developer (Dockerized workflows, LangChain/LangGraph)
-  - Building a Chrome extension that applies **spaced repetition** to LeetCode problems — tracks solved questions and auto-schedules smart reviews to boost long-term retention and performance
+  - **LeetReps** → Chrome extension that applies **spaced repetition** to LeetCode problems — tracks solved questions and auto-schedules reviews to boost retention

 - 📚 **Learning**: Semantic search, LLM optimization, vector DBs (FAISS/Chroma), LangChain, and agent orchestration
 - 🤝 **Open to Collaborate**: Looking to contribute to startups or research in NLP, GenAI infra, or agentic systems